python/cpython/Doc/library/socket.rst

 .. method:: socket.close()

-   Close the socket.
-All future operations on the socket object will fail.
+   Mark the socket closed.
+The underlying system resource (e.g. a file descriptor) is also closed when all file objects from :meth:`makefile()` are closed.
+Once that happens, all future operations on the socket object will fail.
 The remote end will receive no more data (after queued data is flushed).

-Sockets are automatically closed when they are garbage-collected.
+   Sockets are automatically closed when they are garbage-collected, but it is recommended to :meth:`close` them explicitly, or to use a :keyword:`with` statement around them.

    .. note::
       :meth:`close()` releases the resource associated with a connection but